 Two of the most common types of mussels are green mussels and black mussels.
-Green mussels are also known as New Zealand greenshell mussels (Perna canaliculus).
+A green mussel is also known as a New Zealand greenshell mussel (Perna canaliculus).
 They are native to the coasts of Australia, New Zealand, and Tasmania.

-Black mussels are also known as Mediterranean mussels (Mytilus galloprovincialis).
+A black mussel is also known as a Mediterranean mussel (Mytilus galloprovincialis).
 They are native to the coasts of Europe, Africa, and the Mediterranean Sea.

 Green Mussels vs. Black Mussels

 If you compare a green mussel and black mussel, you will see they are very similar in appearance.
 They both have long, tubular-shaped shells.
 The green mussel shell is grayish-green or dark gray with green lips, while the black mussel shell is (surprise) black.